richard-scryber/PaperworkDayDocs/index.md

 # About Scryber

 Scryber.Core is a powerful, open-source .NET library for generating professional PDF documents simply from HTML templates.
-It include CSS styling and (handlebar-esque) binding to data, enabling developers to quickly create flexible, dynamic, data-driven documents with ease.
+It include CSS styling and (handlebar-esque) binding to data, enabling designers and developers to quickly create flexible, dynamic, data-driven documents and reports with ease.

 Check out the [Quick Start](/quickstart/quickstart_core) to jump straight in and get to know some of the capabilities